radiantearth/stac-spec/overview.md

 is simply a top-most catalog (which has no parent).
 A nested catalog structure is useful (and recommended) for breaking up massive numbers of catalog items into logical groupings.
 For example, it might make sense to organize a catalog by date (year, month, day), or geography (continent, country, state/prov).
-Any scheme may be used, but it's considered a best practice to keep the size of each catalog under a megabyte.
+See the [Catalog Layout](best-practices.md#catalog-layout) best practices section for more.

 A simple Catalog structure might look like this: